NormanLo4319/SFSU_Faculty_Training/README.md

 # SFSU_Faculty_Training
-Using Python, R, and Stata for statistical analysis
+Demo for the use of Python, R, and Stata for statistical analysis